 ABOUT THE BEHIND THE SEAMS CLUB: A PATTERN-CUTTER’S GUIDE TO FASHION HISTORY

 Have you ever walked around a museum/art gallery/fashion exhibition and been left brimming with inspiration and wanting to start making your own designs?
 Then this is the course for you!
 Our new set of classes is all about fashion history from the pattern-cutters’s perspective.
-Every month for the next year we’ll be delving into a different time period to explore its signature silhouettes and unpick the pattern-cutting techniques behind them.
-Each class will feature step-by-step tutorials to follow along and draft designs inspired by that period ranging from a full outfit to finer details like necklines, collars, cuffs, fastenings and so on.
+Every month for the next year we are delving into a different time period to explore its signature silhouettes and unpick the pattern-cutting techniques behind them.
+Each class features step-by-step tutorials to follow along and draft designs inspired by that period ranging from a full outfit to finer details like necklines, collars, cuffs, fastenings and so on.

 Each two hour class will be divided into three sections:

 SECTION 1: FASHION HISTORY ROMP